In Browser demo

 .hip file

-• To generate samples use /out/wedge1.
+.
 It randomizes parameters and creates samples.
-Multiple instances of Houdini can be used to do this faster: a PID of a Houdini process is used in a filename so instances of software would not overwrite files created by other instances.
+Multiple instances of Houdini can be used to do this faster: a PID of a Houdini process is used in a filename so instances of software would not overwrite files created by other instances. - Use

 In-Browser demonstration